Kohler-Jobin meets Ehrhard: the sharp lower bound for the Gaussian principal frequency while the Gaussian torsional rigidity is fixed, via rearrangements: Preliminaries

-\end{definition} We outline the following classical fact (see e.g. P\'olya and Szeg\"o for the Lebesgue version \cite{PS1951}.) \begin{prop} $\Lg(K)$ is the first eigenvalue of $L$ with the Dirichlet boundary condition on $K$. \end{prop} \begin{proof} We aim to show that $\Lg(K)$ is the smallest positive number $\Lambda_{\gamma}$ such that there exists a function $u\in W_0^{1,2}(K)$ with
+\end{definition} We outline the following classical fact (see e.g. P\'olya and Szeg\"o for the Lebesgue version \cite{PS1951}.) \begin{prop} $\Lg(K)$ is the first nonzero eigenvalue of $L$ with the Dirichlet boundary condition on a domain $K$. \end{prop} \begin{proof} We aim to show that $\Lg(K)$ is the smallest positive number $\Lambda_{\gamma}$ such that there exists a function $u\in W_0^{1,2}(K)$ such that $u \not\equiv0$ with

 Let $v\in W_0^{1,2}(K)$ be a nonnegative function satisfying the differential equation \eqref{LamDef2} in the interior of the domain $K$ and $v|_{\dK}=0$.